fys4220/fys4220.github.io/fys4220-jbook/part-project/project_nios2.md

 The names of the arguments provided here may be different for your design depending on how you named the respective components when designing the system in Platform Designer.
 These names can be found in the *system.h* file of the board support package.

 To service the interrupt you will need to write a dedicated interrupt handling routine (suggested name *handle_interrupt_uart*).
 When called, this routine will:
 - Read the UART module's status register and store the value in the *volatile int* variable *uart_status*.
-This is a similar operation as was done for the *edge_capture* variable from the example in {numref}`project-uart-controller`.
+This is a similar operation as was done for the *edge_capture* variable from the example in {ref}`project-uart-controller`.
 - Reset the interrupt bits in the UART module's status register.
 This is done by performing a write operation to the UART's status register.
 - In the main function, check whether the *tx_irq* og *rx_irq* bit has been set.
 - If the *rx_irq* bit has been set, read the *rx_data* register and send back the receive data by writing to the *tx_data* register.